Lyft’s new CEO tackles a job requiring some heavy lifting

 Mobile tracking data compiled by wireless network testing firm GWS found Lyft’s driver app now has averages about 400,000 daily usages — half its pre-pandemic levels — while Uber’s driver app boasts about 1.4 million daily users, roughly the same number that it had leading up to the pandemic.

-More details about Risher’s turnaround strategy are expected to be revealed Thursday when Lyft is scheduled to release what are expected to be lackluster results for the first three months of the year.
+More details about Risher’s turnaround strategy are expected Thursday when Lyft releases what are expected to be lackluster financial numbers for the first three months of the year.

 The problems facing Risher are an offshoot of pandemic-driven restrictions that dramatically curtailed travel during most of 2020 and much of 2021, shriveling demand for rides on Uber and Lyft.